TarmoJussila/coolbasic-cli/README.md

 # CoolBasic CLI

 Simple command line tools for the CoolBasic game engine.
 By using the CoolBasic CLI tools, you don't have to open the CoolBasic Editor to run or build executables.
-This way you may use any IDE to program with CoolBasic, and you can run or build the project from a terminal environment - or directly from the batch file(s) provided.
+This way you may use any IDE to program with CoolBasic, and you can check the syntax and run or build the project from any terminal environment - or directly from the batch file(s) provided.

 Prerequisites
 -------